TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-netappfiles-volumes-mountdualprotocol.md

 ## **Recommended Steps**

 1. Make sure that Active Directory is running and the specified DNS servers must be reachable from the delegated subnet of Azure NetApp Files.
-2. Make sure proper root certificate is added in AD connection in NetApp account and reverse llok up zones are updated.
+2. Make sure proper root certificate is added in AD connection in NetApp account and reverse lookup zones are updated.
 Refer to [Troubleshoot dual protocol volumes](https://docs.microsoft.com/azure/azure-netapp-files/troubleshoot-dual-protocol-volumes) for more information.
 3. Ensure that the NFS client is up to date and running the latest updates for the operating system.
 Refer to [Configure an NFS client for Azure NetApp Files](https://docs.microsoft.com/azure/azure-netapp-files/configure-nfs-clients) for more information.

 ## **Recommended Documents**